| This document is also available as

 We complete the picture by considering classes of systems that use rewrite

-and show when they yield low
+rules of the form and and show when they yield low

-undecidability (-completeness) and when high undecidability
+undecidability ( -completeness) and when high undecidability

-(-completeness), all with and without the assumption of
+( -completeness), all with and without the assumption of

 PostScript,